tinacms/tina.io/content/docs/cms/styles.md

 next: /docs/forms
 ---

-The TinaCMS styles package serves as the foundation for all Tina UI components.
+The `@tinacms/styles` package serves as the foundation for all Tina UI components.
 It contains a number of related elements:

 - Definitions for a range of CSS custom properties that define color, spacing, sizing & timing of Tina components.
 - `GlobalStyles`, which applies the custom properties alongside an import for [Inter](https://rsms.me/inter/).